 City University School of Liberal Arts began by welcoming 120 ninth graders for the 2004-2005 academic year.
 Since then, the school has grown by one grade level each year and continued to grow until it reaches its maximum capacity of 320 scholars from grades 9 through 12.
 This incremental growth in the scholar population was key to the implementation of a curriculum that works to improve scholars’ intellectual and social development-individually and collectively.

 City University School of Liberal Arts, a division of The Influence1 Foundation, meets the need of public education as well as the demand for an alternative institution committed to post-secondary preparation.
 Created as a college preparatory high school with a liberal arts core and operated as a Center of Excellence for Student Development, City University serves to benefit Memphis and its community of scholars.
-This effort is enhanced by the school’s work with Christian Brothers University to build a curricular foundation to better prepare its scholars for transition into post secondary education.

 Due to fewer resources being allotted per school district, many school districts across the nation have found their ability to offer college preparatory programs very limited.
 Despite such a trend, the Founder and Chancellor, Dr. R. Lemoyne Robinson, believes that all scholars deserve the opportunity to pursue post secondary education at the college or university of their choice.